21 Top Yokohama Attractions You Must Visit in 2026

 1. Stroll Through the Serene Sankeien Garden

-Sankeien Garden is a 175,000-square-meter Japanese landscape garden and one of the most peaceful Yokohama attractions.
-Spread across rolling hills beside a central pond, the grounds contain 17 historic buildings relocated from Kyoto, Kamakura, and other cities, including a striking three-story pagoda and several Edo-period tea houses.
+Sankeien is a 175,000-square-meter landscape garden and one of the most peaceful Yokohama attractions.
+Spread across rolling hills around a central pond, the grounds contain 17 historic buildings relocated from Kyoto, Kamakura, and other cities, including a three-story pagoda and several Edo-period tea houses.
 Cherry blossoms blanket the outer garden in late March, while autumn maples peak in late November.
-The inner garden houses the oldest structures and requires a separate admission.

 2. Immerse Yourself in the Cup Noodles Museum Yokohama

-Visitor details (2026): Open 10:00-18:00 (last entry 17:00), closed Tuesdays and year-end holidays.
-General admission is 500 yen for adults; the My Cup Noodles Factory costs an additional 500 yen per cup.
-The museum is a 5-minute walk from Minato Mirai Station or Bashamichi Station.
-For more engaging activities, explore our activities page.
+Visitor details (2026): Open 10:00–18:00 (last entry 17:00), closed Tuesdays and year-end holidays.
+General admission 500 yen adults; the My Cup Noodles Factory costs an additional 500 yen per cup, payable in cash at the vending machine.
+A 5-minute walk from Minato Mirai or Bashamichi Station.
+Full timing and reservation tips in our Cup Noodles Museum guide.

 3. Explore the Historic Yokohama Red Brick Warehouse

-The Yokohama Red Brick Warehouse (Akarenga Soko) consists of two beautifully restored early-1900s customs warehouses that now house over 50 shops, restaurants, and event spaces.
-Warehouse No. 1 hosts rotating art exhibitions and a performance hall, while Warehouse No. 2 focuses on fashion boutiques and international dining.
-The open plaza between the buildings transforms seasonally, featuring a beer garden in summer, an Oktoberfest celebration in autumn, and a Christmas market with an ice-skating rink in winter.
+The Yokohama Red Brick Warehouse (Akarenga Soko) consists of two restored early-1900s customs warehouses that now house over 50 shops, restaurants, and event spaces.
+Warehouse No. 1 hosts rotating art exhibitions and a small theatre, while Warehouse No. 2 focuses on fashion boutiques and international dining.
+The open plaza between the buildings transforms seasonally — a beer garden in summer, Oktoberfest in autumn, and a Christmas market with an ice-skating rink from late November through Christmas Day.

-Visitor details (2026): Warehouse No. 1 is open 10:00-19:00; Warehouse No. 2 is open 11:00-20:00.
-Admission to the building is free; event tickets vary.
-It is a 6-minute walk from Bashamichi Station (Minatomirai Line).
-Don't miss the chance to explore Yokohama's culture further and uncover Yokohama's highlights.
-Insider tip: Visit in the evening when the red-brick facades are dramatically lit against the harbor.
+Visitor details (2026): Warehouse No. 1 open 10:00–19:00; Warehouse No. 2 open 11:00–20:00.
+Free admission to the buildings; event tickets vary.
+A 6-minute walk from Bashamichi Station (Minatomirai Line).
+Visit after dusk when the brick facades are lit against the harbor — see our Red Brick Warehouse guide for opening event dates.

 4. Ride the Cosmo Clock 21 Ferris Wheel for Panoramic Views

 Standing 112.5 meters tall inside the Cosmo World amusement park, the Cosmo Clock 21 was once the tallest Ferris wheel on Earth and remains one of Yokohama's most recognizable landmarks.
-A single rotation takes approximately 15 minutes, during which you get sweeping 360-degree views of the Minato Mirai skyline, Yokohama Bay Bridge, and, on clear days, Mount Fuji to the west.
-At night, the wheel puts on a dazzling LED light show visible across the waterfront.
+A single rotation takes about 15 minutes, with sweeping views of the Minato Mirai skyline, Yokohama Bay Bridge, and on clear winter mornings Mount Fuji.
+At night, the wheel runs a synchronized LED light show visible across the waterfront.

 5. Discover Marine Life at Yokohama Hakkeijima Sea Paradise

-Hakkeijima Sea Paradise is a massive island entertainment complex that combines four aquarium zones, an amusement park with roller coasters, and a waterfront shopping mall.
+Hakkeijima Sea Paradise is a 24-hectare island complex that combines four aquarium zones, an amusement park with roller coasters, and a waterfront shopping mall.
 The Aqua Museum houses over 120,000 marine creatures across 700 species, including whale sharks and beluga whales.
-The Dolphin Fantasy pavilion features an arched underwater tunnel where dolphins swim directly overhead, while the Fureai Lagoon lets visitors touch sea otters, penguins, and small sharks.
+The Dolphin Fantasy pavilion features an arched underwater tunnel, while the Fureai Lagoon lets visitors touch sea otters, penguins, and small sharks.

 6. Wander Through Yokohama Chinatown, the Largest in Asia

-Yokohama Chinatown spans over 500 meters and contains roughly 600 shops and restaurants, making it the largest Chinatown in Asia and one of the largest in the world.
-The district is anchored by 10 ornate Chinese gates, with the Zenrin-mon (Gate of Goodwill) on the main boulevard being the most photographed.
-Street food stalls sell steamed pork buns (nikuman) for around 400 yen, pan-fried dumplings from 500 yen, and boba tea from 350 yen.
-For a sit-down meal, Heichinrou, established in 1884, is the oldest Chinese restaurant in Japan and serves Cantonese classics.
+Yokohama Chinatown spans roughly 500 meters and contains around 600 shops and restaurants, making it the largest Chinatown in Asia.
+The district is anchored by 10 ornate Chinese gates, with the Zenrin-mon (Gate of Goodwill) on the main boulevard the most photographed.
+Street stalls sell steamed pork buns (nikuman) for around 400 yen, pan-fried dumplings from 500 yen, and boba tea from 350 yen.
+For a sit-down meal, Heichinrou, established in 1884, is the oldest Chinese restaurant in Japan and still serves Cantonese classics.

-7. Visit the NYK Hikawa Maru Museum and Learn About Yokohama's Port History
+7. Visit the NYK Hikawa Maru and Yokohama Port Museum

 8. Taste Regional Ramen at Shin-Yokohama Ramen Museum

-Shin-Yokohama Ramen Museum is the world's first food-themed amusement park, and it remains one of the most unique Yokohama attractions in 2026.
-The basement levels recreate a 1958 Tokyo streetscape, complete with dim lighting, retro signage, and the nostalgic hum of a bygone era.
-Nine ramen shops — each representing a different regional style from across Japan — serve mini-sized bowls (around 500-900 yen) so you can sample multiple varieties in one visit.
-Upstairs, the gallery traces the history of instant and fresh ramen from its origins to global popularity.
+Shin-Yokohama Ramen Museum is the world's first food-themed amusement park and one of the most distinctive Yokohama attractions in 2026.
+The basement levels recreate a 1958 Tokyo streetscape complete with dim lighting, retro signage, and authentic shoten storefronts.
+Nine ramen shops — each representing a different regional style from across Japan — serve mini-sized bowls (around 500–900 yen) so you can sample multiple varieties in one visit.
+Upstairs, the gallery traces the history of instant and fresh ramen.

-Visitor details (2026): Open 11:00-21:00 daily (last entry 20:00).
-Admission is 380 yen for adults; ramen bowls are purchased separately at each shop.
-The museum is a 5-minute walk from Shin-Yokohama Station (JR Yokohama Line / Shinkansen).
-This is a must-visit for food lovers exploring Yokohama activities.
+Visitor details (2026): Open 11:00–21:00 daily (last entry 20:00).
+Admission 450 yen adults; ramen bowls purchased separately at each shop.
+A 5-minute walk from Shin-Yokohama Station (JR Yokohama Line / Shinkansen) — making it the easiest stop if you are arriving on the bullet train.
+More food picks in our Yokohama food guide.

 9. Enjoy Shopping and Dining at Minato Mirai 21

 Minato Mirai 21 is Yokohama's modern waterfront district and the commercial heart of the city.
 The area is anchored by the 296-meter Yokohama Landmark Tower, whose 69th-floor Sky Garden observatory offers panoramic views for 1,000 yen.
-Below, the MARK IS and Queen's Square shopping complexes contain hundreds of stores, a cinema, and restaurants serving everything from conveyor-belt sushi to Italian fine dining.
+Below, the MARK IS and Queen's Square shopping complexes contain hundreds of stores, a cinema, and restaurants.
 The waterfront promenade connecting the district to the Red Brick Warehouse is one of the most pleasant walks in the city.

 10. Admire Art at the Yokohama Museum of Art

-The Yokohama Museum of Art, designed by renowned architect Kenzo Tange, houses a permanent collection of over 13,000 works spanning modern and contemporary art from the late 19th century to the present.
-Key holdings include works by Picasso, Cezanne, Dali, and prominent Japanese artists like Isamu Noguchi.
+The Yokohama Museum of Art, designed by architect Kenzo Tange, houses a permanent collection of over 13,000 works spanning modern and contemporary art from the late 19th century to the present.
+Key holdings include works by Picasso, Cezanne, Dali, and prominent Japanese artists including Isamu Noguchi.
 The museum's soaring atrium, with its symmetrical concrete arches, is an architectural landmark in its own right.
-Temporary exhibitions rotate every few months and frequently feature international loans.
+Following its 2026 reopening after a multi-year refurbishment, the galleries now feature improved natural lighting and bilingual signage throughout.

 11. Step Aboard the Hikawa Maru, a Historic Ocean Liner